bhyvex/cloudly/README.md

     }
 </pre>

 Great!
-Now you should be able to run the nginx server using the WSGI protocol on your very own server (effectively a Django server with the MySQL for the user data and Mongodb for the graphs/logging DB).
+Now you should be able to run the NGINX server using the WSGI protocol on your very own server (effectively a Django server with the MySQL for the user data and Mongodb for the graphs/logging DB).

-For more information about the Django and nginx configuration see the NGINX Wiki on <a>http://wiki.nginx.org/DjangoFastCGI</a>
+For more information about the Django and NGINX configuration see the NGINX Wiki on <a>http://wiki.nginx.org/DjangoFastCGI</a>

 For information about the MongoDB visit <a>http://www.mongodb.org/</a>